-In some circumstances volunteers may not be working for the authority directly, rather they may be working with a third party organisation that has been commissioned to deliver a service.
+In some circumstances volunteers may not be working for the authority directly, rather they may be working with a third-party organisation that has been commissioned to deliver a service.
 This may be a charity, another public authority or a commercial organisation.
-In such circumstances the responsibility for the volunteers' health, safety and other liabilities that might arise from the work activity will rest primarily with the third party organisation.
+In such circumstances the responsibility for the volunteers' health, safety and other liabilities that might arise from the work activity will rest primarily with the third-party organisation.

 However, in certain circumstances an authority may owe a non-delegable duty of care in the provision of the service and where this is the case full responsibility for liabilities arising out of the service delivery cannot be delegated to another body regardless of the commissioning arrangements in place.
-This does not prevent an authority from contracting or outsourcing the provision of services, nor does it prevent the authority from seeking an indemnity from the service provider.
-It does however add a level of complexity to the transfer of risk.
+This does not prevent an authority from contracting or outsourcing the provision of services, or from seeking an indemnity from the service provider, however, it does add complexity to the risk transfer.